luky1400/MindBug-game/README.md

 ## Bugs

-- **After current player used Ferret and opponent used Mindbug to steal it and triggered PLAY action, current player had to choose 2 cards to discard, current player should have played again, but opponent was on turn.
-This is wrong.**
+- **A**After player currently on turn plays Compost_dragon(), and opponent uses Mindbug to steal it and triggers its [CardActionType.PLAY](http://CardActionType.PLAY), the appropriate player makes a choice.
+Then current player should have played again bcause opoonent used Mindbug.
+But opponent is on turn which is wrong.
 - Opponents cards laid out can be selected for target attack but they have no blue border when selected.

 ## Documentation notes